Carmine Street Guitars

 There’s a great scene in Michael McGowan’s 2012 drama Still Mine in which James Cromwell sits at the family dinner table and runs his hands along every nick and scratch in the soft pine surface while fondly recalling memories of his wife and children.
 There are stories housed in the objects we cherish.
 If something is built to last, it contains history as it passes from hand to hand and generation to generation.

 Ron Mann’s wonderful new documentary Carmine Street Guitars shares this philosophy evoked in the scene of Cromwell caressing the weathered woodwork of his table.
+It’s a film to soothe the soul.
 The doc profiles Greenwich Village guitar artisan Rick Kelly, who creates custom-made guitars with his assistant Cindy, and each guitar that emerges from the little shop on Carmine Street tells a piece of history.
 Kelly’s guitars refurbish pieces of wood reclaimed from the old buildings of New York that are rapidly being demolished to make way for condominiums, swanky restaurants, and franchise retailers utterly void of character.
 The shop itself has real character in the old mom-and-pop variety as Kelly’s 93-year-old mother, Dorothy, assists with the accounting and with keeping the guitars clean, while the wayward stockroom and workroom are evidence of a place that has endured over time.
 Kelly is pure analogue—he doesn’t have a cell phone or the whole Internet thing—and each guitar is a gift of handcrafted creation etched with care.